Skip to content ↓

 As always, we will be working hard on our phonics.

 At Co-op Academy Hamilton, we use the RWI phonics scheme.
-Please watch the videos below to help explain what this is and how you can best support your child.

-To support your child further with their reading skills, please click onto the links below to watch Read, Write, Inc's engaging phonics videos for children to watch when learning set 3 sounds.
+To support your child further with their reading skills, please click onto the links below to watch Read, Write, Inc's engaging phonics videos for the children to watch when learning set 3 sounds.
 Your child will already be familiar with the routines used in Read, Write, Inc.

 Phonics screen information

-In Maths, our clever Mathematicians are learning all about:
+In maths, our clever Mathematicians are learning all about:

-You can use the vocabulary of 'share, equal and groups' as we start to teach the children about the concept of division, and how we divide quantities equally between a given number of groups.
+You can use the vocabulary of 'share', 'equal' and groups' as we start to teach the children about the concept of division, and how we divide quantities equally between a given number of groups.
 Conversely, you could try dividing a quantity into a specific number.
 For example, if you have 20 peas, could you share them equally into 4 groups?
 How many would be in each group?
-Or, could you arrange the 20 peas so there are 4 in each group?
+Or, could you arrange the 20 peas, so there are 4 in each group?
 How many groups would you have then?

 Check out: